Black Southwest flight attendant's emotional conversation with white airline CEO

 Books are magic

 "I knew the book for a while.
-Michael Eric Dyson wrote the forward.
+Michael Eric Dyson wrote the foreword.
 It's been on my list, but I just haven't gotten it yet," Hill said.

 After she finished service, she moved toward the back of the plane, where the man who was reading the book was seated, alone, next to a window, typing on his phone.